Pete Astudillo: Artistic style

 Astudillo's compositions exhibit a rhythmic cadence reminiscent of Selena's signature style.
-Astudillo infuses his musical arrangements with a blend of international influence and pop music.
-Astudillo emphasized delivering the best material and did not intend superficiality to be regarded as substantive talent or a novelty act.
 According to A. B., Astudillo contributed significantly to Selena y Los Dinos' repertoire.
-Typically, A. B. would conceive the thematic concept, while Astudillo would collaborate in crafting the lyrical content.
+He noted that he would conceive the thematic concept, while Astudillo would collaborate in crafting the lyrical content.
 Their collaborative efforts frequently centered on personal narratives and vicarious experiences.
+Despite being indefinitely linked with Selena, Astudillo remains unperturbed by the persistent inquiries about his time with her, remaining proud of his origins.
+Tarradell credits Astudillo as the mastermind behind Selena's sound.
+He coauthored Selena's top-selling and most popular songs, cemented him into music history.

+While often melancholic, Astudillo asserts that not all of his repertoire is depressing and finds authenticity to be paramount.
+Astudillo considers himself a meticulous songwriter who is open to unconventional ideas, such as in "Estupido Romantico".
+He prioritizes originality, pushing creative limits for impactful recordings and eschewing haste for distinction.
+Cabrera wrote that Astudillo infuses his musical arrangements with a blend of international influence and pop music.
+Astudillo emphasized delivering the best material he could write to avoid being regarded as substantive talent or a novelty act.
 The San Angelo Standard-Times praised Astudillo's albums for showcasing his "charismatic voice" through "well-written cumbias and ballads."
 Santiago Esparza of The Daily Journal hailed Astudillo as "the Latino Babyface".

 Astudillo's musical style is characterized by his vocal croons and emotive songwriting.
+According to Cabrera, Astudillo possessed a distinctive voice and a recognizable appearance.
+His trademark long hair garnered admiration from fans who emulated his style.
+Astudillo's decision to cut his hair was driven by a desire for change.
 His compositions often blend traditional polka elements with a contemporary pop influence, a fusion influenced by his upbringing in Laredo.
 Astudillo was exposed to rock and roll as a child and listened to AC/DC, Iron Maiden, and Judas Priest, to new wave music and international Spanish musicians such as Jose Jose and Raphael, before ultimately embracing Tejano music.
 He also enjoys the works of Van Halen and Rush.
-Astudillo possessed a distinctive voice and a recognizable appearance.
-His trademark long hair was styled in a confident pompadour atop his head, cascading down to the middle of his back, a look that garnered admiration from fans who emulated his style.
-Astudillo's decision to cut his hair was driven by a desire for change.
+Astudillo's fusion of Latin music with Afro-Caribbean rhythms garnered him acclaim with audiences, transcending Texas borders with a sophisticated sound, according to Marty Racine of the Houston Chronicle.